Prozac for cats is a standard treatment for cats with anxiety disorders or specific inappropriate behaviors.

 You and your vet will probably have to adjust the dosage over a period of months, since every cat reacts to the medication differently.

-You should ask your vet if you forget which amount you are supposed to be giving to your feline.
+Because of this, there is not a standard dosage for cats.
+You’ll need to contact your vet if you forget which amount you are supposed to be giving to your feline friend.

 How Long Does Prozac Take to Work in Cats